Collingwood College, Durham: Buildings and facilities

 The college is located to the south of Durham city centre, on South Road.
 The steep incline of this road leads to Collingwood and the surrounding colleges being commonly referred to as 'Hill' colleges.
-Extended in 1994, Collingwood now has over a thousand students allocated to it, and approximately 550 bed spaces within the college.
+Extended in 1994, Collingwood now has over a thousand students allocated to it, and up to 565 bed spaces within the college.
 Accommodation is provided within three main wings: the original Durham and Northumbria wings and the newer, en-suite Cumbria wing.
 A separate block, York, is located away from the others and consists of flats used by fellows of the College and of the Institute of Advanced Study.
 Not all students live in college during their time at the university, but all students in their first year and the majority of those in their final year are allocated a place.

 Although most Durham colleges are not used for teaching purposes, the college is equipped with a moderate library, music practice rooms and public computing facilities.
-Other welfare and entertainment facilities exist, including a bar, student-run shop, gym, television room, several common rooms, various sports facilities and a coffee shop (Collingwood being the only Durham college to have one).
+Other welfare and entertainment facilities exist, including a bar, student-run shop, gym, television room, several common rooms, various sports facilities and a toastie and coffee shop - The Wood'n'Spoon.
+(Collingwood being the only Durham college to have one).
 During the summer of 2006, the music rooms were converted into a recording studio, with a new JCR officer position being created to run it.

 The college is also a popular venue for academic conferences and other commercial events, often arranged and marketed by Event Durham.
 The income from these is used by the Colleges' Division to maintain and enhance college bedrooms and other facilities.

 In June 2011 contractors began building work on a new gymnasium on the college campus, known as the Mark Hillery Gym.
 It opened in October 2012.

 In 2017, the first in a series of renovations was unveiled.
-Collingwood now sports its own Multi-Use Games Area (MUGA), informally referred to by students as the "Collingwood Crumb".
+Collingwood now sports its own multi-use games area (MUGA), informally referred to by students as the "Collingwood Crumb".
 This can be booked for college sports training sessions, or for casual kickabouts when not in use by one of Collingwood's many teams.

 In November 2018, after almost 18 months’ worth of building work, the facilities were completed.
 These include an expansion and equipment refresh of the Mark Hillery Gym and the replacement of the Bayley Room with the purpose-built Mark Hillery Performing Arts Centre.
 This performing arts space has a 150-person seated capacity.